|Profile||General | EIA profile | SEA profile|

 The General Technical Guidelines specify that the EIA procedure in China generally follows three stages (up to the moment when the EIA report is written):

 - Stage of preparation, research and work program (including the Screening process and possibly the Scoping process)

 - Stage of analysis, demonstration and prediction (Assessment process)

 - Stage of report writing (Assessment process)

-Thereafter the review of the EIA report and the decision-making on its approval follows.
+Thereafter the review of the EIA report (which became legally mandatory in 2017) and the decision-making on its approval follows.
 The EIA report is then used as a supporting document for the decision-making on the project.
 Finally, EIA follow-up takes place.
 The EIA procedure should follow the principle of early intervention, meaning that the EIA should be run as early as possible during the earlier stages of the project and have a focus on the environmental feasibility of the site selection (or line selection) and process route.